 In another post, we discussed the problems with dividing a state’s electoral votes by congressional district (in a word: gerrymandering).
 Another proposed solution to the winner-take-all problem is allocating electors proportionally based on the votes of the state at large.
 Simply put, if a candidate won 70%-30% in a state with 10 electoral votes, 7 votes would go to the winner and 3 to the runner-up.

-The upsides of this proposal are that more votes would matter, turnout would increase, and candidates would have incentives to go to more places.
+The upsides of this proposal are straightforward: more votes would matter, turnout would increase, and candidates would have incentives to seek votes in more places.
 But proportional representation is unlikely to create a national campaign, nor would it make every vote truly equal.
 Indeed, a proportional system may lead to an even more undemocratic result than is likely under our current system.

 While there would be fewer wasted votes under a proportional system, it would not make every vote count.
 Absent a constitutional amendment, the votes would have to be rounded to the nearest whole elector.
 So there would still be wasted surplus votes and votes for the runner up that do not count in the final tally.
 In close elections, this could lead to the winner of the national popular vote still losing the presidency.

-There is also a feasibility problem.
+There is also a feasibility problem under any proposal that involves splitting votes.
 Unless all or almost all states signed on, the campaigns would still not be truly national—and many states will be unwilling to split their votes for fear of losing political influence.